 Get Sculptra Treatments to Stimulate New Collagen Production

 Lines and wrinkles on your face can ruin an otherwise perfect smile.
-If you’re feeling self-conscious about moderate and harsh age lines, you might want to consider Sculptra.
-This injectable dermal filler has proven to be quite popular and effective.
+If you’re feeling self-conscious about moderate and harsh age lines or volume loss, you might want to consider Sculptra.
+This injectable product has proven to be quite popular and effective.

 What Is Sculptra?

-Sculptra is an FDA-approved dermal filler that can fill in wrinkles by replacing collagen in the skin that was lost as a result of aging.
+Sculptra is an FDA-approved injectable material that can fill in wrinkles or improve volume loss by replacing collagen in the skin that was lost as a result of aging.
 It helps stimulate the production of new collagen in the tissues, restoring facial volume and fullness.
 Its main ingredient is poly-L-lactic acid (PLLA), a biocompatible synthetic collagen stimulator.